nolan-h-hamilton/Consenrich/docs/source/examples.rst

 * We also evaluate overlaps compared to a null baseline:

-  |    *After controlling for feature size and chromosome placement, how many cCRE-hits could we expect by random selection?*
+  |    *Controlling for feature size and chromosome placement, how many cCRE-hits could we expect by random selection?*

   We invoke `bedtools shuffle <https://bedtools.readthedocs.io/en/latest/content/tools/shuffle.html>`_,